Downtown San Jose

-Downtown San Jose is the central business district of San Jose, California.
+Downtown San Jose is the central business district of San Jose, California, United States.
 Downtown is one of the largest tech clusters in Silicon Valley, as well as the cultural and political center of San Jose.

 History

 The town was first settled in 1777.
 The area that now makes up downtown was first settled twenty years later, when the town of San Jose moved somewhat inland from its original location on the banks of the Guadalupe River.
 In 1850, San Jose incorporated to become California's first city and the location of California's first state capitol.

+It was the location of the Hotel Vendome from 1889 until 1930, a grand Queen Anne Victorian hotel.

 Despite widespread destruction caused by the 1906 San Francisco earthquake, a number of neighborhoods around Downtown San Jose still retain their original, pre-1906 housing stock.
 These neighborhoods include the South University, Naglee Park, Hensley Historic District, Reed Historic District and Vendome neighborhoods.

 Contemporary era

 The downtown area was typical of a small, agriculture-based city of under 100,000 residents until city manager A. P. Hamann spearheaded aggressive expansion during the 1950s and '60s.
 As the city rapidly expanded into outlying areas, the downtown area entered a period of decline.
 In the 1980s, mayor Tom McEnery, whose family owned several buildings in downtown, initiated significant gentrification in the area.

 The San Jose Redevelopment Agency, the largest such group in the state, would eventually become a key player in revitalizing the downtown area and, to a lesser extent, surrounding neighborhoods.
 In some cases, historic downtown buildings were bulldozed in order to make room for new hotels, office space, condominiums, museums, theaters and parks; to widen or re-align streets, and to build parking lots and garages.

 As part of its apparent effort to stimulate economic growth and increase tax revenue within the downtown community, the San Jose Redevelopment Agency began encouraging builders to construct high-rise residential towers, and the agency offered subsidies and lifted the requirement to provide affordable units that were characteristic of other redevelopment projects throughout the city.
 The agency's master plan has incorporated high-rise condominiums since 1980.
 In 2008, the city's first high-rise project began selling units.
 Construction or planning has begun on at least seven additional high-rise projects.
 The agency states the high-rises will contribute to the creation of a more vibrant and well-to-do downtown culture.